abduskhazi/PL-Binding-Affinity-Prediction-using-ML/README.md

 ## Setup
 * Please clone the repository.
 Let this folder be `repo`
 * Go inside the `repo` folder. `cd repo`
-* Create the required conda environment. `conda env create -f conda_environment/environment.yml`
+* Create the required conda environment using the exported conda environemnt.
+`conda env create -f conda_environment/environment.yml`
 * This creates a conda environment called msc-project.
-Activate the conda environment. `conda activate msc-project`
+Activate the conda environment.
+`conda activate msc-project`

 ## Running the model.
 * Go to the folder model. `cd model`
 * Run any model of your choice.
 At this time the Random Forest Regressor gives the best result. ``python random_forest_regresser.py``
 * The above should create 2 plots plotting *predicted y value* vs - *expected y value*.
-** `temp_validate.png` - Shows how good the model fits on our validation data.
-** `temp_train.png` - Shows how good the model fits on our test data.
+     i. `temp_validate.png` - Shows how good the model fits on our validation data. ii. `temp_train.png` - Shows how good the model fits on our test data.

 ## Reporting Issues
 * You may use the following link to report any issues `https://github.com/abduskhazi/MSc-Project/issues`